Real Estate and Mortgage Terms

 Counter Offer - An offer made by the seller back to the buyer altering one or several terms and/or conditions of the offer as originally written.

 CREA - The Canadian Real Estate Association.
 A national association representing the real estate industry on federal public policy matters, providing member services and education.
-CREA promotes adherence to a strict Code of Ethics and Standards of Business Practice.
+CREA promotes adherence to a strict REALTOR® Code.

 CREA Code of Ethics - Rules of behaviour or conduct which provide a standard of fair, moral practice and a guide by which a REALTOR®'s behaviour or conduct is evaluated.

 Customer - A person who receives valuable information and assistance from a real estate broker or associate, but is not represented by that individual.